Bread

 Before the mass production of baker’s yeast, other yeasts and bacteria could infect a dough.
 Bacteria and yeast are “wild” organisms in the air or on the ingredients.
 The traditional method was based on natural infection.
 Some bacteria could cause interesting tastes, which were not always well received by consumers and bakers.

 Some bakers took yeasty foam over the top of ale being fermented as the yeast consumed the starches in the brewed liquid, which brewers called the “wort”.
 Bakers began to cultivate yeast at the end of the 18th century.
 The industrial production of yeast for flour and bread meal began in the 19th century.
 Industrial bakeries mainly use yeast leaven evenly, quickly and efficiently.
-In the late 18th century, bakers and biologist in the Austria-Hungarian empire found a way of growing cultures of pure baker’s yeast.
+In the late 18th century, bakers, chemists and biologists in the Austria-Hungarian empire found a way of growing cultures of pure baker’s yeast.
 Pure yeast was skimmed, compressed into cakes of wet yeast.
 This process was adapted and industrialized.
 The Austrian Fleischmann family industrialized the process in the USA in the late 19th century.
 20th century changes in yeast production:

 During World War II, Fleischmann’s developed a granulated active dry yeast for the United States armed forces, which did not require refrigeration and had a longer shelf-life and better temperature tolerance than fresh yeast; … .
 The company created yeast that would rise twice as fast, cutting down on baking time.